Jeff-Russ/ror-guides/rails-database.md

 --------------------------------------------------------------------------------

-Most of your interaction with the database via Rails will actually be queries.
+Most of your interaction with the database via Rails will actually be queries (reading data, not writing).
 For that reason, Rails provides more than one way to do this.

-Remember the distinction between normal __ActiveRecord__ and what has been called __ARel__ outlined before.
+Remember the distinction between normal __ActiveRecord__ and what has been called __ARel (Active Relation)__ outlined before.
 When it comes to making queries to the database, you have a choice between these two .
 The former includes methods like `find` and the various `find_by` methods we will see next.
 They execute a single statement of SQL and do so immediately.
 The later include methods like `where` which are used to gradually "compose" a complex SQL queries until the time comes to run it.

-Be aware that many `find_by` methods are deprecated, about to be removed or simply neglected in favor of the newer ARel Query methods.
+Be aware that some `find_by` related methods are deprecated, about to be removed or simply neglected in favor of the newer ARel Query methods.
 This guide tries to stick to only the common `find_by` methods but don't be surprised if one or more methods are removed by the time you read this.
 §

 --------------------------------------------------------------------------------
-## ActiveRecord Finders (not ARel)
+## Finder Methods

 Note that `find` is often not the ideal choice.
 The reason for this is that when it fails, it returns a severe error called `ActiveRecord::RecordNotFound` which usually results in a __404__ page to the user.
 Therefore you should only use `find` if you really are sure that the object exists, which by the way is not unusual.